Betterman (TV series): Releases

-Betterman is composed of 26 episodes, first aired on TV Tokyo from April 1, 1999 to September 30, 1999.
-It was licensed and released in the USA (on DVD) by Bandai Entertainment.
+Betterman aired on TV Tokyo from April 1, 1999, to September 30, 1999.
+It was licensed and released in the United States on DVD by Bandai Entertainment.
 The series was dubbed by Ocean Productions at their Blue Water studio in Calgary, Alberta.
-The dubbed English version from this DVD release has also aired on the US cable network G4TV (Known as TechTV at the time of its airing) during the "Anime Unleashed" rotation, premiering on December 30, 2002.
+The English version aired on the cable network TechTV as part of the Anime Unleashed programming block, premiering on February 11, 2003.
 Following the 2012 closure of Bandai Entertainment, Sunrise announced at Otakon 2013, that Sentai Filmworks has rescued Betterman, along with a handful of other former BEI titles.